 #3: Reuse (and repair)

 Of the 5 Rs, this is the "R" you’re probably most familiar with.
-From safety razors to kitchen sponges, there’s a wealth of reusable products out there.
+From safety razors to kitchen sponges, there’s a wealth of reusable and eco friendly products out there.
 They’re cost-effective, usually more pleasant to use, and so much better for the planet.

 Similarly, don’t rush to the shop each time something stops working.
 Join the repair revolution; learn to sew, repair bikes, even rewire electrics.